HAL - Hypertext Application Language

 General Description

-Instead of using linkless JSON/XML, or spending time developing a custom media type, you can just use HAL and focus on defining and documenting the link relations that direct your clients through your API.
+Instead of using ad-hoc structures, or spending valuable time designing your own format; you can adopt HAL's conventions and focus on building and documenting the data and transitions that make up your API.

-HAL is a bit like HTML for machines, in that it is generic and designed to drive many different types of application.
-The difference is that HTML has features for presenting a graphical hypermedia interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface to 'automated actors'.
+HAL is a little bit like HTML for machines, in that it is generic and designed to drive many different types of application via hyperlinks.
+The difference is that HTML has features for helping 'human actors' move through a web application to achieve their goals, whereas HAL is intended for helping 'automated actors' move through a web API to achieve their goals.

 Examples

-Here is how you could represent a collection of orders with the JSON variant of HAL:
+The example below is how you might represent a collection of orders with hal+json.
+Things to look for:

 {